-Michael Cardone leads Eutropics’ scientific efforts to achieve corporate milestones.
-The company develops novel predictive diagnostic tools for personalized medicine.
-The new platform measures cellular mechanisms that regulate apoptosis.
-This platform is providing compositions and methods for assessing therapeutic approaches for blood and solid cancers and providing personalized treatments for individual patients.
-His experience includes 20 years of scientific and business management at early to mid-stage biotech companies.
-Prior to Eutropics, he was a scientific co-founder of publicly traded Merrimack Pharmaceuticals, a Cambridge, MA-based company where he worked with the starting team to develop the oncology program.
+Michael Cardone leads Eutropics’ efforts to achieve corporate and scientific milestones.
+The company is using novel technology to extract unique insights from patient cancer cells that can be used to guide treatment.
+The PRIMAB® platform provides a breakthrough approach in cell signaling protein complex detection for guiding development and use of therapies for patients with cancer and immune disease.
+The novel predictive diagnostic tools have demonstrated utility for personalized medicine approaches.
+Michael Cardone’s experience includes 20 years of scientific and business management at early to mid-stage biotech companies.
+Prior to Eutropics, he was a scientific co-founder of publicly traded Merrimack Pharmaceuticals, a Cambridge, MA-based company.
 Prior to this, he worked at MIT developing tools for small molecule drug target identification and validation.
-He received a Ph.D. in cell biology at UCSF and completed post-doctoral studies in apoptosis signaling at the Burnham Institute in La Jolla, CA.
+He received a Ph.D. from UCSF and completed post-doctoral studies at the Burnham Institute in La Jolla, CA.

 Prediction of Tumor Cell Response to Therapy